top of page

 Search engines use the location of whoever’s looking for your product/service.
 They do this either through geolocation (for mobile devices) or IP address (for desktops and laptops).

-So, wherever possible, leave your business’s location.
-Depending on your services or actual location, you may be able to have a broader location, but it’s always best to use your town name and grow from there.
+So, wherever possible, leave your business's location.
+Depending on your services or actual location, you may be able to have a broader area, but it's always best to use your town name and grow from there.

 2. Be Consistent With Your NAPs